 Failure to Provide Timely Feedback to “Course Correct” Prior to Year End

-Managers should provide staff timely feedback so staff have time to “course correct” prior to a year-end review.
-Check-ins, or quarterly 1:1’s help provide the mechanism for this.
+Managers should provide their staff timely feedback so they have time to “course correct” prior to a year-end review.
+Check-ins or quarterly 1:1’s help provide the mechanism for this.

 The Recency Effect Error